Chris Christie: Ted Cruz Is Lying About Hurricane Sandy Relief Bill

 Critics have called out the Texas Republicans who voted against the 2013 relief aid, claiming the bill was filled with pork.
 The Washington Post fact-checked the claim Cruz made to MSNBC’s Katy Tur Monday night and found the assertion to be incorrect.
 As HuffPost’s Matt Fuller and Kaeli Subberwal previously reported, the repairs Texas Republicans claimed were unrelated to Sandy concerned damages caused by the superstorm that devastated areas including New Jersey and New York in the U.S. and also parts of Canada and the Caribbean.

-Christie went further, and argued that Cuz exploited the 2013 relief bill for his own political gain.
+Christie went further, and argued that Cruz exploited the 2013 relief bill for his own political gain.

 “Let’s remember what Senator Cruz was trying to do at the time,” Christie said.
 “He was trying to be the most conservative, the most fiscally conservative, person in the world.
 And what I said at the time ... is that someday it’s going to come to Texas ... a disaster is going to come to you.
 And when it does, I’m going to promise him that New Jersey congress people will stand up and do the right thing.”